kbroman/simple_site/pages/nojekyll.md

 and avoid directory names that start with underscores.

-If you want some directories with underscores, just include a file names `.nojekyll`.
+If you want some directories with underscores, just include a file named `.nojekyll`.
 You might just include that anyway.
 See the [source for my kbroman.github.io](http://github.com/kbroman/kbroman.github.io) site.